apache/nuttx/configs/olimex-lpc1766stk/README.txt

          CONFIG_UART1_PARITY=0
          CONFIG_UART1_2STOP=0

     2. Support is included for the NuttX sz and rz commands.
+In order to use these commands, you will need to mount the SD card so that you will have a file system to transfer files in and out of:

+         nsh> mount -t vfat /dev/mmcds0 /mnt/sdcard

+       NOTE:  You must use the mountpoint /mnt/sdcard because that is the Zmodem sandbox specified in the configuration.

+         CONFIG_SYSTEM_ZMODEM_MOUNTPOINT="/mnt/sdcard"

+       Hmmm..
+I probably should set up an NSH script to just mount /dev/mmcsd0 at /mnt/sdcard each time the board boots.

     This program has been verified against the rzsz programs running on a Linux PC.
-To send a file to the PC, first start rz on the Linux host:
+To send a file to the PC, first make sure that the serial port is configured to work with the board:

+      $ sudo stty -F /dev/ttyS0 57600
+      $ sudo stty -F /dev/ttyS0

+    start rz on the Linux host:

       $ sudo rz </dev/ttyS0 >/dev/ttyS0